-Table 38: Output fields: OSPF statistics
+Table 58: Output fields: OSPF statistics

-Label Description Rx Packets Displays the total number of OSPF packets received on all OSPF enabled interfaces Tx Packets Displays the total number of OSPF packets transmitted on all OSPF enabled interfaces Rx Hellos Displays the total number of OSPF Hello packets received on all OSPF enabled interfaces Tx Hellos Displays the total number of OSPF Hello packets transmitted on all OSPF enabled interfaces Rx DBDs Displays the total number of OSPF database description packets received on all OSPF enabled interfaces Tx DBDs Displays the total number of OSPF database description packets transmitted on all OSPF enabled interfaces Rx LSRs Displays the total number of OSPF link state requests (LSRs) received on all OSPF enabled interfaces Tx LSRs Displays the total number of OSPF link state requests (LSRs) transmitted on all OSPF enabled interfaces Rx LSUs Displays the total number of OSPF link state update (LSUs) received on all OSPF enabled interfaces Tx LSUs Displays the total number of OSPF link state update (LSUs) transmitted on all OSPF enabled interfaces Rx LS Acks Displays the total number of OSPF link state acknowledgments (LSAs) received on all OSPF enabled interfaces New LSAs Recvd Displays the total number of new OSPF link state advertisements received on all OSPF enabled interfaces New LSAs Orig Displays the total number of new OSPF link state advertisements originated on all OSPF enabled interfaces Ext LSAs Count Displays the total number of OSPF external link state advertisements No of Areas Displays the number of areas configured for this OSPF instance Total SPF Runs Displays the total number of incremental SPF runs triggered by new or updated LSAs Ext SPF Runs Displays the total number of incremental SPF runs triggered by new or updated type-5 external LSAs
+Label Description Rx Packets Displays the total number of OSPF packets received on all OSPF enabled interfaces Tx Packets Displays the total number of OSPF packets transmitted on all OSPF enabled interfaces Rx Hellos Displays the total number of OSPF Hello packets received on all OSPF enabled interfaces Tx Hellos Displays the total number of OSPF Hello packets transmitted on all OSPF enabled interfaces Rx DBDs Displays the total number of OSPF database description packets received on all OSPF enabled interfaces Tx DBDs Displays the total number of OSPF database description packets transmitted on all OSPF enabled interfaces Rx LSRs Displays the total number of OSPF Link State Requests (LSRs) received on all OSPF enabled interfaces Tx LSRs Displays the total number of OSPF LSRs transmitted on all OSPF enabled interfaces Rx LSUs Displays the total number of OSPF Link State Update (LSUs) received on all OSPF enabled interfaces Tx LSUs Displays the total number of OSPF LSUs transmitted on all OSPF enabled interfaces Rx LS Acks Displays the total number of OSPF Link State Acknowledgments (LSAs) received on all OSPF enabled interfaces New LSAs Recvd Displays the total number of new OSPF Link State Advertisements received on all OSPF enabled interfaces New LSAs Orig Displays the total number of new OSPF Link State Advertisements originated on all OSPF enabled interfaces Ext LSAs Count Displays the total number of OSPF External Link State Advertisements No of Areas Displays the number of areas configured for this OSPF instance Total SPF Runs Displays the total number of incremental SPF runs triggered by new or updated LSAs

-Label Description Retransmits Displays the total number of OSPF retransmits transmitted on all OSPF enabled interfaces Discards Displays the total number of OSPF packets discarded on all OSPF enabled interfaces Bad Networks Displays the total number of OSPF packets received on all OSPF enabled interfaces with invalid network or mask Bad Virt Links Displays the total number of OSPF packets received on all OSPF enabled interfaces that are destined to a virtual link that does not exist Bad Areas Displays the total number of OSPF packets received on all OSPF enabled interfaces with an area mismatch Bad Dest Addrs Displays the total number of OSPF packets received on all OSPF enabled interfaces with the incorrect IP destination address Bad Auth Types Displays the total number of OSPF packets received on all OSPF enabled interfaces with an invalid authorization type Auth Failures Displays the total number of OSPF packets received on all OSPF enabled interfaces with an invalid authorization key Bad Neighbors Displays the total number of OSPF packets received on all OSPF enabled interfaces where the neighbor information does not match the information this router has for the neighbor Bad Pkt Types Displays the total number of OSPF packets received on all OSPF enabled interfaces with an invalid OSPF packet type Bad Lengths Displays the total number of OSPF packets received on all OSPF enabled interfaces with a total length not equal to the length specified in the packet Bad Hello Int.
-Displays the total number of OSPF packets received on all OSPF enabled interfaces where the hello interval specified in the packet was not equal to that configured for the respective interface Bad Dead Int.
-Displays the total number of OSPF packets received on all OSPF enabled interfaces where the dead interval specified in the packet was not equal to that configured for the respective interface Bad Options Displays the total number of OSPF packets received on all OSPF enabled interfaces with an option that does not match those configured for the respective interface or area
+Label Description Ext SPF Runs Displays the total number of incremental SPF runs triggered by new or updated type-5 external LSAs Retransmits Displays the total number of OSPF Retransmits transmitted on all OSPF-enabled interfaces Discards Displays the total number of OSPF packets discarded on all OSPF-enabled interfaces.
+Bad Networks Displays the total number of OSPF packets received on all OSPF-enabled interfaces with invalid network or mask Bad Virt Links Displays the total number of OSPF packets received on all OSPF-enabled interfaces that are destined for a virtual link that does not exist Bad Areas Displays the total number of OSPF packets received on all OSPF-enabled interfaces with an area mismatch Bad Dest Addrs Displays the total number of OSPF packets received on all OSPF-enabled interfaces with the incorrect IP destination address Bad Auth Types Displays the total number of OSPF packets received on all OSPF-enabled interfaces with an invalid authorization type Auth Failures Displays the total number of OSPF packets received on all OSPF-enabled interfaces with an invalid authorization key Bad Neighbors Displays the total number of OSPF packets received on all OSPF-enabled interfaces where the neighbor information does not match the information this router has for the neighbor Bad Pkt Types Displays the total number of OSPF packets received on all OSPF-enabled interfaces with an invalid OSPF packet type Bad Lengths Displays the total number of OSPF packets received on all OSPF-enabled interfaces with a total length not equal to the length specified in the packet Bad Hello Int.
+Displays the total number of OSPF packets received on all OSPF-enabled interfaces where the Hello interval specified in packet was not equal to that configured for the respective interface Bad Dead Int.
+Displays the total number of OSPF packets received on all OSPF-enabled interfaces where the dead interval specified in the packet was not equal to that configured for the respective interface